Tax rises needed 'to prevent NHS misery'

 This is expected to cover the next decade and could be announced as soon as next month, in time for the 70th anniversary of the creation of the NHS.

+It has been announced that an 'NHS assembly' will be set up where national and local stakeholders can discuss progress on achieving plans for the NHS's future.

-The Treasury is believed to want to keep average rises at about 2% a year, but other ministers, including Health Secretary Jeremy Hunt, are arguing for more, the BBC understands.
+The Treasury is believed to want to keep average rises at about 2% a year, but other ministers are arguing for more, the BBC understands.
+Health and Social Care Secretary Jeremy Hunt is believed to want at least 3% a year.

 If you can't see the NHS Tracker, click or tap here.